 We picked up a few stray travellers at the turnoff to a cattle station, and set out along the Spring Creek Road to the Bungles.
 This was a rough track that wove its way through what Tony accurately described as scrappy cattle country, along corrugated ruts, and over picturesque creek crossings, both wet and dry.

-We gradually moved out of cattle country into the Purnululu National Park, where the native grasses grew tall, and the understory of scrub had grown back.
+We gradually moved out of cattle country into the Purnululu National Park, where the native grasses grew tall, and the understorey of scrub had grown back.

 We had to make several creek crossings.
-It took several attempts to ascend out of one of these.
+It took several attempts to ascend out of one of these, but he vast 4WD van was seemingly unstoppable.
 We stopped for morning tea and a pee in a pretty little spot near a creek.

 After some hours of bumping along, we arrived at the visitor’s information centre where we prepaid for some cloth badges, which the staff promised to post to us (but never did), and we downed some cold soft drinks.
 Our driver, Tony, then handed us over to Robert, our tour guide.
 We changed transport from the Oka to a four-wheel drive bus, and commenced the first leg of our tour of the Bungles.

 On the first day we covered three main attractions: Mini Palms, Echidna Chasm, and the Western Wall.
 On the bus trip there the guide recounted how the park came into being.
 He also described the local geology and provided some statistics about the increasing number of visitors and the size of the massif and surrounding area.